Welcome to the Department on Disability's Website!

 The Department on Disability, on behalf of the City of Los Angeles, is committed to ensuring full access to employment, programs, facilities and services; through strategic management and partnership education, advocacy, training, research and improved service delivery; for the benefit of persons with disabilities, providers of essential resources and policymakers.

-New information is added and old information is deleted on a regular basis.
-If you have a question, a concern, experiencing any difficulty accessing information, or would like to request information in an accessible alternative format, please send us an email at DOD.Contact@lacity.org or fill out our Contact Us web form.
-Be sure to check back often for further improvements and updates!
-Thank you.
+If you have any questions, concerns, experience difficulty accessing information, or would like to request information in an accessible alternative format, please don't hesitate to reach out to us.
+You can send an email to DOD.Contact@lacity.org or fill out our contact form.
+We appreciate your feedback and inquiries!

 Latest News & Resources